jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 ## Nouns

 Despite some morphological and syntactic varieties, all languages have nouns.
-A noun is typically a head of a phrase filling a predicate argument slot - this distribution feature [in clauses](#inner-structure-of-clauses) is the *prototype* role of nouns, and also an important criteria to recognize a noun class.
+A noun is typically a head of a phrase filling an argument slot - this distribution feature [in clauses](#inner-structure-of-clauses) is the *prototype* role of nouns, and also an important criteria to recognize a noun class.

 Nouns include
 - **Common nouns** that are about a class of objects